Dōtaku: Appearance

-Making
+Evolving Casting Methods

 These bells were originally made through the use of two-part sandstone moulds, in which "designs were carved" in order to create the appearance of raised bronzes on the outer surface.
 Many of these sandstone moulds were "found in abundance in northern Kyushu" and near Kyoto, Osaka, and Nara.
 As time progressed, dōtaku gradually became larger in size and thinner because they began to be made using clay moulds instead of sandstone.
 This allowed for more detailed work, such as simple line drawings, compared to the smaller and thicker sandstone moulds.

 Main purpose

-Other purposes of the dotaku are still being debated by researchers, but it is certain that they were used for agricultural rituals and rites, as supported by various sources.
-Researchers suggest that, when not in use, dotaku were buried "in the ground to receive Earth’s life force", thus ensuring agricultural fertility for the community; they were also believed to have been used to pray for rain.
-These beliefs and suggestions are supported by the fact that many dotaku had inscriptions of "flowing water, waterfowl, fish, boats, and agricultural objects" on them.
-Although it is unknown whether or not dotaku were "used by the chieftains for small principalities or by villages in public community festivals", it is certain that they belonged to the community as a whole rather than an individual.
-Some alternate theories include dotaku being used as "a sundial, producing gold, heating water for bathing, or related to secret Jewish practices", although these explanations have little support within the mainstream archaeological community.
+Other purposes of the dōtaku are still being debated by researchers, but it is certain that they were used for agricultural rituals and rites, as supported by various sources.
+Researchers suggest that, when not in use, dōtaku were buried "in the ground to receive Earth’s life force", thus ensuring agricultural fertility for the community; they were also believed to have been used to pray for rain.
+These beliefs and suggestions are supported by the fact that many dōtaku had inscriptions of "flowing water, waterfowl, fish, boats, and agricultural objects" on them.
+Although it is unknown whether or not dōtaku were "used by the chieftains for small principalities or by villages in public community festivals", it is certain that they belonged to the community as a whole rather than an individual.
+Some alternate theories include dōtaku being used as "a sundial, producing gold, heating water for bathing, or related to secret Jewish practices", although these explanations have little support within the mainstream archaeological community.

 Similarities with Chinese imagery

-Decorations on dotaku contain many aspects that resemble Chinese objects.
+Decorations on dōtaku contain many aspects that resemble Chinese objects.
 For example, many early bells had "delicate decorations [that] resemble contemporary Chinese mirrors".
 It wasn’t until later in the Yayoi era that decorations "with scenes of animals and humans hunting or farming" were used.
 Along with these depictions, there are also images of the typical Yayoi "elevated granaries and scenes of rice being pounded".

 Deer

-Many depictions of deer appear on dotaku the most, even though the "Yayoi ate mostly wild boar".
+Many depictions of deer appear on dōtaku the most, even though the "Yayoi ate mostly wild boar".
 According to "Harima Fudoki", which is a series of reports comprised in the Nara period (710 C.E. – 793 C.E.), there was "a magical ritual of sowing seeds in deer blood that was used to speed up the germination of rice plants" because it was believed that "the deer’s life force helped the growth of rice."